Is it possible to travel Switzerland by train in 5 days?

 From Lucerne to Spiez in the Bernese Alps

 Today, you will be riding the GoldenPass line to the canton of Bern by crossing Mt.
 Brünig.
-After a morning stroll through Lucerne, hop on the "Luzern - Interlaken Express" which leaves on an hourly basis.
-You will be passing three lakes as you cross the Brünig mountain pass: A small arm of Lake Lucerne called Alpnachersee, followed by Lake Sarnen and Lake Lungern.
+After a morning stroll through Lucerne, hop on the "Luzern - Interlaken Express," which leaves hourly.
+You will pass three lakes as you cross the Brünig mountain pass: A small arm of Lake Lucerne called Alpnachersee, followed by Lake Sarnen and Lake Lungern.

 On the other side of the pass, expect epic views of the gigantic mountains that make up the Bernese Alps.
-In case you left Lucerne early in the day, make a stop at the town of Brienz.
+If you left Lucerne early in the day, stop at the town of Brienz.

-We have often paraded along the turquoise lake (the trail starts just outside the station by the boat dock).
+We have often paraded along the turquoise Lake Brienz.
+The trail starts just outside the station by the boat dock.
 It is a very nice walk with truly superb photo spots.
 But don't spend too much time here, because you have to make it to Spiez for your overnight stay.

 In Brienz, hop back onto the "Luzern - Interlaken Express" headed to Interlaken Ost.
 There, make a transfer to a train headed to Spiez, the final stop for the day.